 Adult Pomeranians

 Adult Pomeranians are often stubborn and curious, needing consistent training and affection.
-Given their size, it is important to still keep your Pomeranian warm and comfortable indoors, even if it has grown in its magnificent and fluffy coat.
+Given their size, it is important to still keep your Pomeranian warm and comfortable indoors, even if it has grown into its magnificent and fluffy coat.

 How to Extend the Life of Your Pet Pomeranian